 So what’s behind the story’s continuing allure — which has prompted a whole town to change its name, and for 100,000 tourists to visit the place each October to this day?
 On one level, it provides a vivid link to our nation’s past.
 As American University Professor Lewis Grossman explains, “Irving intentionally constructed it as folklore rooted in the country’s history and traditions.
 Thus, it survives not only as a wonderfully written tale, but also — particularly through the immortal characters of Ichabod Crane and the Headless Horseman — as part of American popular culture and legend.”

 From a more visceral standpoint, despite its 19th-century language “The Legend of Sleepy Hollow” continues to scare readers — the mark of any truly great ghost story.
 “It inspires people because it reminds them that there are still some American mysteries, some half-truths that may never be fully known — and that’s the whole point,” says historian Elizabeth Bradley, vice president of Programs and Engagement at Historic Hudson Valley (which maintains Irving’s house as a historic site).
 She adds that “The ‘Legend’ lends itself to any interpretation, and it continues to fascinate and terrify us in the best possible way.”

-Providing a great way of introducing children to this literary classic without terrifying them, Historic Hudson Valley is presenting a free, online shadow puppet version of “The Legend” on Oct.
-31. Featuring narration and music, it promises to be a real Halloween treat.
+Providing a great way of introducing children to this literary classic without terrifying them, Historic Hudson Valley has a free, online shadow puppet version of “The Legend” available now.
+Featuring narration and music, it promises to be a real Halloween treat.